Note: When I first wrote this review in March 2016, the “Riprock” was called the “Hotrock.” It’s the same bike, same build, but a different new name.

 Skip the Training Wheels

 The Hotrock 12” does come with training wheels, but I’d recommend that you remove them before ever putting your kiddo on this bike.
 If your child isn’t ready for a pedal bike yet, hold off on getting the Hotrock all together and put them on a balance bike first.
-Here’s an article on why you should start your kiddo on a balance bike rather than training wheels.

 When we first got the Hotrock, we did actually let our son do a couple rides with the training wheels (even though we knew better).
 I had forgotten from my own training wheel days just how frustrating they are!
 He kept getting high centered every time he’d go over an uneven section of sidewalk, and it was super hard for his small self to maneuver with them on.
 It didn’t take long for us to learn our lesson, and we quickly removed the training wheels!